VedantSG123/R3FPointsFX/README.md

 ## Customization

 You can pass your own uniforms and provided shader functions to give a more customized look to your particles 🤩.
+Use the provided shader function templates to control the color, size, shape, position of the particles.

+> [!WARNING]
-Use the provided shader function templates to control the color, size, shape, position of the particles. <span style="color:red;">Do not modify the names or input variables of the function</span>, you are supposed to use the provided inputs to complete the functions as per your needs.
+> Do not modify the names or input variables of the function, you are supposed to use the provided inputs to complete the functions as per your needs.

 Finally pass these templates (with whatever changes you have done) as props to the component.
-If your are not using any function just let it remain same as the template, <span style="color:red;">changing the name or input params</span> of these function will cause shader to crash.
+If your are not using any function just let it remain same as the template, **changing the name or input params** of these function will cause shader to crash.

 #### GLSL Function templates: